Police Quest, police officer turned game designer

 In 1986 Walls officially resigned from the police force and joined the Sierra family, as a contractor, to complete the design of what would become the first game in the Police Quest series.

-Neither Lowe nor Walls were employees of Sierra but was contracted, this made it possible for the duo to work together in Lowe’s house down in Fresno.
+Neither Lowe nor Walls were employees of Sierra but were contracted, this made it possible for the duo to work together in Lowe’s house down in Fresno.
 Here the laundry room was converted into a small office space.

-Jim Walls’ first game, Police Quest in Pursuit of the Death Angel released in September of 1987
+Jim Walls’ first game, Police Quest: In Pursuit of the Death Angel released in September of 1987

 Police Quest utilized the now-proven AGI text-parser-driven interface.
 Using low-resolution 16 colors EGA the game visually couldn’t depict the gritty reality of the criminal world but managed to give great insights into police procedures and didn’t hesitate to punish you if you didn’t comply with protocols.